dlinds/AnimalShelter.Solution/README.md

 ## Description

-This is a C# API application for an animal shelter.
-This application serves as the API portion of the application, serving data only via API requests.
+This is a C# API application for an animal shelter build during a solo Friday project during my time at Epicodus.
+This repository serves as the API portion of the application, serving data only via API requests.
 A separate application has been built for the front end, and can be found [here](https://github.com/dlinds/AnimalShelterClient.Solution).

 <br>

+You can view the Swagger documentation and endpoints for this API here: [http://animalshelterapi.dlinds.com:6003/swagger/index.html](http://animalshelterapi.dlinds.com:6003/swagger/index.html).
+If you would like to view the front end application that calls the API animals endpoint, please navigate to [http://animalshelter.dlinds.com:6003](http://animalshelter.dlinds.com:6003).

 # Setup/Installation Requirements